Summer 2023 Adventure Camp + Academic Year 2023-2024 Program:

 Our enrolled students progress together rather than moving classes.

-For example, our Kindergarten cohort from the 2021-22 will graduate together and move on to become our first grade cohort.
+For example, our kindergarten/first grade cohort from the 2023-24 will graduate together and move on to become our second/third grade cohort.

 Of course, we know family plans and needs change and we respond flexibly if a cohort's enrollment shifts.